Tesla Powerwall 3

-With Powerwall you can store solar energy generated during the day for use any time.
-During the day, the sun shines on your solar panels, charging your battery.
-At night, your home draws electricity from your battery, allowing you to power your home with clean, sustainable energy 24/7.
+With the Powerwall, you can store solar energy generated during the day for use at any time.
+During daylight hours, the sun shines on your solar panels, charging the battery.
+At night, your home draws electricity from the battery, enabling you to power your home with clean, sustainable energy around the clock.

-Installing Powerwall with Ceiba Renewables is easy.
-We take care of everything from system design, installation and commissioning.
-Ceiba Renewables can fit the Powerwall with new solar systems and for those who already have an existing solar PV system.
-The process is straight forward – call us for an initial consultation, we will then carry out a technical survey and provide a quote.
+We can integrate the Powerwall with new solar systems, as well as with existing solar PV systems.
+The process is straightforward: just call us for an initial consultation.
+We will conduct a technical survey and provide you with a quote.

-Increasing self-consumption of solar power generation – Powerwall can store surplus solar energy during daylight hours and use that energy later when the sun is not shining.
+- Increasing Self-Consumption of Solar Power: The Powerwall can store excess solar energy generated during daylight hours, allowing you to use that energy later when the sun isn’t shining.

-Back-up power – Assures power in the event of a grid outage.
-This is an optional extra.
+- Back-Up Power: The Powerwall provides a reliable power source in the event of a grid outage.
+This feature is available as an optional extra.

 The Tesla App brings you all the information about your Powerwall performance and allows you not only to monitor the performance of your solar and battery system but also programme off-peak charging.